-Cross-factor: To grasp a deeper insight on the reasons behind the cross-factor γ{xg} , we have engineered tailored measurements devised to quantify how the energy toll splits across the frame processing chain along the protocol stack depicted in Fig. 3.
-Specifically, we have run three sets of experiments, where we discard packets at a given level of the stack and measure the power consumed up to that level:
+Cross-Factor: To grasp a deeper insight on the reasons behind the cross-factor γ{xg} , we have engineered tailored measurements devised to quantify how the energy toll splits across the frame processing chain along the protocol stack depicted in Fig. 3.
+Specifically, we have run three sets of experiments, where we discard packets at a given level of the stack and measure the power consumed up to that level.

-- App. packets are generated by mgen, but are discarded before being delivered to the OS, i.e., at the mark (a) in Fig. 3, by sending them to the "sink device" (/dev/null); - TCP/IP packets are discarded at the bottom of the TCP/IP stack (mark (b) in Fig. 3), by deactivating the ARP lookup function, so that the device cannot retrieve the MAC destination from the ARP cache and therefore must drop the frame; - Driver packets are discarded after the MadWifi driver's processing (mark (c) in Fig. 3), by commenting the hardstart command which performs the actual delivery of the frame to the NIC.
+- App.: Packets are generated by mgen, but are discarded before being delivered to the OS, i.e., at the mark (a) in Fig. 3, by sending them to the "sink device" (/dev/null). - TCP/IP: Packets are discarded at the bottom of the TCP/IP stack [mark (b) in Fig. 3], by deactivating the ARP lookup function, so that the device cannot retrieve the MAC destination from the ARP cache and therefore must drop the frame. - Driver: Packets are discarded after the MadWifi driver's processing [mark (c) in Fig. 3], by commenting the hard-start command that performs the actual delivery of the frame to the NIC.